d3x0r/STFRPhysics/LHV_Theory.md

 ## GHZ Experiment

 This test passes through a polarizer to align first within 90 degrees, and then tests with the same alignment detector and two other detectors at 45 degrees.
 The assumed correlation is that measuring with the center detector aligns the reults for the other detectors.
-This does not happen with 100% chance but  (However, we experimentally observed such terms with a fraction of 0.87 +/-0.04  (Fig. 4c), which violates the local realistic)[https://web.physics.ucsb.edu/~quopt/ghz.pdf].
+This does not happen with 100% chance but  [However, we experimentally observed such terms with a fraction of 0.87 +/-0.04  (Fig. 4c), which violates the local realistic](https://web.physics.ucsb.edu/~quopt/ghz.pdf).

 GHZ QM predcition - 100% (?)